Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Experiments

 \subsubsection{Results and Discussion}

 The results are summarized in \Cref{tab:ablation}.
 Our method achieves 100\% formula validity in all cases with no loss in accuracy due to constrained generation, confirming our hypothesized guarantee.
+Constrained generation results in a modest increase in inference time of 218.2 ms on average.
 Additionally, we show improved translation accuracy in the navigation dataset with a significantly smaller LLM.

+While semantic accuracy generally improves with advancements in large language models, adhering to the rigid, domain-specific formal language syntax remains a distinct problem.
+Additionally, although large models like GPT-4, which has approximately 1.8 trillion parameters compared to our model's 12 billion parameters, can often produce valid syntax without explicit grammar constraints, their computational requirements prevent local deployment.
+The proposed method ensures syntactic correctness independent of model capacity, facilitating the use of smaller models for edge deployment.

 For each STL formula which was incorrectly translated from natural language by the LLM, we check containment to determine the severity of the failure.
 In other words, if the true STL formula is contained in the STL formula generated by the LLM, then every TAMP that satisfies the LLM formula will also satisfy the true formula, and therefore the constraint expressed in the natural language will not be violated.
 Formally,